tjoyner/ofvioletsandlicorice/chapter18.md

 Amalia looked at Daniel.
 There was boldness in her eyes, [the request must have cost her in misguided pride](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#malinteso).
 But in their light there were also reflections of the softness and apprehension of a childlike gaze, frightened.

-Fearing that Daniel didn't have an answer, she added "I should give up my half of Ginotta to him and not say anything more about it?
+Fearing that Daniel didn't have an answer, she added, "I should give up my half of Ginotta to him and not say anything more about it?
 Is that what I should do?"
 <!-- Page 132 -->

 Daniel shook his head.